airborne-commando/OPSEC-OSINT-Tools/README.md

 - Instagram

-  - [picuki - an anon Instagram browser that works if you know a username](https://www.picuki.com/) a great for figuring out land markers inside a photo.
+  - [picuki - an anon Instagram browser that works if you know a username](https://www.picuki.com/) a great tool for figuring out land markers inside a photo.

 - Twitter